 The modern imperative of reconciliation

 8. More recently, there has been growing recognition by Canadian governments and citizens of the need to heal, improve, and repair the relationship with Indigenous peoples.
-A first significant step was taken in 1982, when the Constitution was amended to protect existing Aboriginal and treaty rights.
-Constitutionalization has given greater weight to enforcement of Aboriginal rights.
+A first significant step was taken in 1982, when the Constitution was amended to protect existing Indigenous and treaty rights.
+Constitutionalization has given greater weight to enforcement of Indigenous rights.

 9. In the early 1990s, the Indian Residential Schools emerged as a public issue as survivors began to tell their stories.
 Through the 1990s and early-2000s, approximately 15,000 survivors commenced individual civil suits against the federal government and churches who ran residential schools; 23 class actions were launched.
 In the face of this, in May 2005, the federal government initiated a sea change in its policy toward survivors.
 It announced a comprehensive approach to resolving this legacy, including providing financial compensation for every survivor and settlement of legal claims.

 10. As part of the settlement, the government established a Truth and Reconciliation Commission to educate Canadians on what happened, obtain records, assemble archives, and provide all concerned with an opportunity to tell their stories.
 In December 2015, the Commission released its final report, a multi-volume statement of its activities and methodology, the history of residential schools, their legacy and the issues and challenges that lie ahead.9